JaleesMoeen/Employees_Database_Analysis/README.md

 #### 5.3 Manager of Each Department

-List the manager of each department along with their department number, department name, employee number, last name, and first name (2 points)
+List the manager of each department along with their department number, department name, employee number, last name, and first name

 ![Alt text](<Images/3_manager of each department.png>)